Wall And Chamber Structure For A Special Biserial Algebra Coming From Perverse Sheaves on $\mathbb{P}^n$: Classification of indecomposable -modules

 In this section we recall the notion of thin module for a quiver with relations and we show that an object $N$ is subobject of a non thin indecomposable $B(n)$-module $M$ if and only if there is a quotient of $M$ with same dimension vector as $N$.

-\begin{definition}Let $(Q,I)$ be a quiver with relation.
+\begin{definition}Let $(Q,I)$ be a quiver with relations.
 We say that a module $M$ is \emph{thin} if the isomorphism classes of its decomposition factors are all distinct. \end{definition} In our case, since $B(n)$ is basic, a module is thin if and only if its dimension vector has all entries $\leq 1$.
+Moreover, it is clear that if a module is indecomposable, then its support is connected.